bbc/vc2_conformance/docs/source/developer_guide/index.rst

 Conformance software development guide
 --------------------------------------

-This section of the documentation provides a guide to the VC-2 conformance software internals.
+This part of the documentation provides a guide to the VC-2 conformance software internals.
 This documentation is aimed at maintainers of the VC-2 conformance software.
-Users of the VC-2 conformance software need not read this.
+Users of the VC-2 conformance software need not read this, or later sections.

-Broadly the maintainer documentation is split into three parts:

-The first part of the maintainer guide gives an overview of the general design, structure and operation of the conformance software.

-The second part provides advice on adopting changes from future VC-2 revisions into the conformance software.

-The final part consists of a detailed reference on each part of the software in turn.
+The maintainer's manual aims to provide a 'big picture' view of the software architecture along with more detailed introductions to each of the main concepts and components within.
+It does not, however, provide an exhaustive reference including every minor component in the codebase -- refer to the comments and docstrings within the code in these instances.

+This introductory chapter provides instructions on setting up a suitable installation of this software for development purposes along with an overview of the structure of the codebase.
+Subsequent chapters will provide in-depth reference documentation for each of the main parts of this software.

 .. toctree::
    :maxdepth: 2